J-PARC-High-p/sts-pscan2/README.md

 	pscan files created at KEK.

 COMMENTS:
-	execute() in execute.C will execute the process. if inputfilename.root exists, just open the root file.
-Do not invoke the procedure. filename should be without ".txt" as it will be added later in the class.
+	execution() in execution.C will execute the process. if inputfilename.root exists, just open the root file.
+It does not invoke the procedure. filename should be without ".txt" as it will be added later in the class.